School Streets in Harrow

 • Improving road safety for pupils and residents

-• Reducing air pollution in the local area
+• Reducing air pollution and traffic congestion in the local area

 • Encouraging more physically active journeys to and from school